-This potentially deadly virus is caused by contact with the urine, droppings, or saliva of infected rodents.
+This potentially deadly virus is caused by contact with infected rodents' urine, droppings, or saliva.
 HPS symptoms include fever, chest pain, and shortness of breath, and can lead to death in up to 50% of cases.

 This bacterial infection is spread through contact with the urine of infected animals and can cause fever, muscle aches, and vomiting.
 In severe cases, it can lead to kidney damage, liver failure, and even death.